Directory

 Professional Interests

-Dr. Donneyong's passion is to improve health equity with respect to the effectiveness, safety and adherence to prescribed medications.
+Dr. Donneyong's passion is to improve health equity with respect to the effectiveness, safety and adherence to prescribed medications through research.
 His research interests include drug-drug interactions - adverse drug events precipitated by exposure to poly-pharmacy among older adults, especially racial/ethnic minorities; and medication adherence - the role of social determinants of health and patient-provider relationships in racial/ethnic disparities in medication adherence.

 Biography